nwtime/ntpwww/content/en/archives/drivers/oncore-shmem.md

         }
 </pre>

 if something like that were legal.
-That is, there are two bytes (caution, these may NOT be aligned with word boundaries, so the field needs to be treated as a pair of u_char), that contains the length of the next message.
-This is followed by a u_char sequence number, that is incremented whenever a new message of this type is received.
-This is followed by 'length' characters of the actual message.
+That is, there are two bytes (caution, these may NOT be aligned with word boundaries, so the field needs to be treated as a pair of `u_char`), that contains the length of the next message.
+This is followed by a `u_char` sequence number, that is incremented whenever a new message of this type is received.
+This is followed by `length` characters of the actual message.

 The next structure starts immediately following the last char of the previous message (no alignment).
 Thus, each structure starts a distance of `length+3` from the previous structure.

-Following the last structure, is a u_int containing a zero length to indicate the end of the data.
+Following the last structure, is a `u_int` containing a zero length to indicate the end of the data.

-The messages are recognized by reading the headers in the data itself, viz @@Ea or whatever.
+The messages are recognized by reading the headers in the data itself, viz `@@Ea` or whatever.

 There are two special cases.

-1. The almanac takes a total of 34 submessages all starting with @@Cb.
+1. The almanac takes a total of 34 submessages all starting with `@@Cb`.
 35 slots are allocated in shared memory.
-Each @@Cb message is initially placed in the first of these locations, and then later it is moved to the appropriate location for that submessage.
-The submessages can be distinguished by the first two characters following the @@Cb header, and new data is received only when the almanac changes.
+Each `@@Cb` message is initially placed in the first of these locations, and then later it is moved to the appropriate location for that submessage.
+The submessages can be distinguished by the first two characters following the `@@Cb` header, and new data is received only when the almanac changes.

-2. The @@Ea message contains the calculated location of the antenna, and is received once per second.
+2. The `@@Ea` message contains the calculated location of the antenna, and is received once per second.
 However, when in timekeeping mode, the receiver is normally put in 0D mode, with the position fixed, to get better accuracy.
 In 0D mode no position is calculated.

-When the SHMEM option is active, and if one of **Posn2D** or **Posn3D** is specified, one @@Ea record is hijacked each 15s, and the receiver is put back in 2D/3D mode so the current location can be determined (for position determination, or for tracking SA).
+When the SHMEM option is active, and if one of `Posn2D` or `Posn3D` is specified, one `@@Ea` record is hijacked each 15s, and the receiver is put back in 2D/3D mode so the current location can be determined (for position determination, or for tracking SA).
 The timekeeping code is careful NOT to use the time associated with this (less accurate) 2D/3D tick in its timekeeping functions.

-Following the initial @@Ea message are 3 additional slots for a total of four.
+Following the initial `@@Ea` message are 3 additional slots for a total of four.
 As with the almanac, the first gets filled each time a new record becomes available, later in the code, the message is distributed to the appropriate slot.
 The additional slots are for messages containing 0D, 2D and 3D positions.
 These messages can be distinguished by different bit patterns in the last data byte of the record.

 * * *

 #### Opening the Shared Memory File

-The shared memory segment is accessed through a file name given on a **SHMEM** card in the <tt>/etc/ntp.oncore</tt> input file.
+The shared memory segment is accessed through a file name given on a **SHMEM** card in the `/etc/ntp.oncore` input file.
 The following code could be used to open the Shared Memory Segment:

 <pre>        char *Buf, *file;
         int size, fd;